artnoisenik/machinelee/docs/terms/ann.md

 While ANNs are powerful, they also present challenges such as the need for large datasets, the risk of overfitting, and ethical concerns around transparency and decision-making.

-## Conclusion

-Artificial Neural Networks are a cornerstone of AI, enabling machines to process and learn from data in a way that mimics the human brain.
-Understanding ANNs is crucial for anyone interested in AI, as they play a central role in many modern AI applications.

 ### Further Reading

 For a deeper dive into Artificial Neural Networks, consider exploring the following resources: